Download the Code of Federal Regulations in XML.

 Electronic Code of Federal Regulations

-(3) Expenses associated with the medical evacuation of the exchange visitor to his or her home country in the amount of $10,000; and
+(3) Expenses associated with the medical evacuation of exchange visitors to his or her home country in the amount of $50,000; and

-(4) A deductible not to exceed $500 per accident or illness.
+(4) Deductibles not to exceed $500 per accident or illness.

-(1) May require a waiting period for pre-existing conditions which is reasonable as determined by current industry standards;
+(1) May require a waiting period for pre-existing conditions that is reasonable as determined by current industry standards;

-(2) May include provision for co-insurance under the terms of which the exchange visitor may be required to pay up to 25% of the covered benefits per accident or illness; and
+(2) May include provisions for co-insurance under the terms of which the exchange visitor may be required to pay up to 25% of the covered benefits per accident or illness; and

-(3) Shall not unreasonably exclude coverage for perils inherent to the activities of the exchange program in which the exchange visitor participates.
+(3) Must not unreasonably exclude coverage for perils inherent to the activities of the exchange program in which the exchange visitor participates.

 (1) Underwritten by an insurance corporation having an A.M.
-Best rating of “A-” or above, an Insurance Solvency International, Ltd. (ISI) rating of “A-i” or above, a Standard & Poor's Claims-paying Ability rating of “A-” or above, a Weiss Research, Inc. rating of B+ or above, or such other rating as the Department of State may from time to time specify; or
+Best rating of “A−” or above; a McGraw Hill Financial/Standard & Poor's Claims-paying Ability rating of “A−” or above; a Weiss Research, Inc. rating of “B+” or above; a Fitch Ratings, Inc. rating of “A−” or above; a Moody's Investor Services rating of “A3” or above; or such other rating as the Department of State may from time to time specify; or

 (2) Backed by the full faith and credit of the government of the exchange visitor's home country; or